fjossinet/RNArtistCore/README.md

 ## <a name="data"></a> The **```data```** element

 Datasets can be linked to an RNA secondary structure.
-You can either fill the dataset within the script, or load it from a file.
+You can either define the entire dataset directly inside the script, or load it from a local file.
 The ```data``` element has to be defined **before** the elements theme and layout.

 ```kotlin